akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 Several actions are available in this asset preview screen:
 - You can download each asset by clicking on `download`.
 - You can also enrich the asset attributes, clicking on `edit asset`.
-This way, you will be redirected on the asset form.
+This way, you will be redirected to the asset form.

 ## Add one or several records of a reference entity to a product _(EE only)_